 3. Tea Tree

-Tea Tree oil is the definite miracle worker.
+Tea Tree oil is a definite miracle worker.
 It has been popularly known as an alternative medicine for almost all skin conditions.
 Not only does it helps alleviate skin wounds but also tends to lessen the irritation.

 This aromatherapy oil is sure to clear your airways up.
 It is known to relieve nasal congestion and other respiratory problems including common colds and asthma.
 It is also an effective natural antibacterial, antifungal, and anti-inflammatory.

 Always make sure that when purchasing your own aromatherapy oils, they are naturally and organically made.
 These essential oils must also be diluted well in the water in order to take effect.
 In a case of any allergic reactions or health concerns, it is best to contact your doctor.